Chiropractic Clinics of South Florida are Experts on How to Control Pain After a Car Accident

 Sitting like a humped over turtle is not a good idea due to it results in your lower back to curve in toward your belly.
 This is called lordosis, and it the most relaxed posture for the lower back and as a result it puts the least amount of pressure on the intervertebral discs in that region.
 The opposite of that when you have kyphosis, which is when you lean forward the lumbar spine bends out, and that puts a lot of pressure on the intervertebral lumbar discs.
 The optimal way of sitting in all the way back in your chair with your feet flat on the floor of which supports the natural lordotic curve of your lumbar spine and therefore supporting your back.
 If you are unable to sit all the way back a lumbar support would be a great choice even if you have to improvise with a cushion or a rolled-up towel behind your lower back.
 This is a great alternative to having to spend the extra money on an ergonomic chair.
 To promote blood flow in the legs it is best not to let your feet dangle and try very hard not to pull your feet under the chair because it puts added pressure under your thighs and restrict blood flow to your feet and lower legs thus increasing your risk of deep vein thrombosis.
 The best idea if you do not have an adjustable chair is to put a stool or a stack of books under your feet while seated.

 Chiropractic Clinics of South Florida, our goal is to help you achieve true health and wellness.
 Whether it is relieving your body of new aches and pains from working at home, getting your spine back in proper alignment, or helping you improve your health and wellness, chiropractic care comes with many benefits.
-To learn more about how chiropractic can help you call or click on our link for a consultation at no charge to you. soflochiro.com 877-881-4878
+For more information on our chiropractic treatment options for chronic pain, contact us at 877-881-4878 (HURT) or click on Make An Appointment to schedule a consultation with Dr. Garrett Weinstein.